Srajan1/weekly_status_generator/README.md

 ## Note: For now it's a tool which developers can run locally on their system, hence there is not authentication/authorization done.
 Anyone using this tool will have access to all the tasks 🫶

+## LLM info
+This tool uses phi3:3.8b LLM https://ollama.com/library/phi3 the model runs locally on the server and hence is completely free.
+The performance of the LLM will depend on the machine running it.
+The model was chosen because it was lightweight and has been found good for the tasks of summarization.
+Reddit post which helped coming to conclusion: https://www.reddit.com/r/LocalLLaMA/comments/1dnavrt/update_model_review_for_summarizationinstruct_1gb/

 ## Setup:
 Populate the .env file using the template provided in .env-template